condo in thailand

 But one thing you should be careful about with an agent in Thailand is that they don’t need to be licensed.

-This means everyone you meet can be a real estate agent even if they don’t know much about the real estate market in Thailand.
-Some may push you to buy a condo where they know they will get the highest commision.
+This means everyone you meet can be a real estate agent, even if they don’t know much about the real estate market in Thailand.
+Some may push you to buy a condo where they know they will get the highest commission.

 Related article: Real Estate Agents in Bangkok: What You Must Know